tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 "I can still feel it," she screamed.
 "Oh God.
 Jo.
 It's so scared!"

 "What is," Jo demanded.
-Eddie said the two were nearly shouting by this time because Leslie was howling and spitting, crying about the pain.

 "My hand!
-My HAND," she shouted.
-"It keeps signing, from my hand!"
+My HAND," Leslie shouted.
+"It keeps signing, from my hand!

 H.